 - Inventory items like swords, shields, and armor

 - Wearables like hats, clothing, sneakers, or avatars

 - Real estate like digital land, estates, or plots

 - Trading cards, where the player actually owns the cards

 - Vehicles, ships, cars, or other property

 Play to Earn Explained

 This new type of game playing time or grinding is now referred to as “play to earn,” because the player can now verifiably own items they earn from playing games.

 These items often have monetary value which means the player is now “earning” an income from their digital asset ownership.

-What Are Blockchain Games?
-This Video Will Explain
+What is a NFT Game?
+This Video Will Explain NFT Gaming